-Some cook books and websites recommend browning the meat first.
+Some cook books and websites recommend browning the meat.
 Browning will produce a stock with a deeper color and stronger flavour.
 Most Chinese soups requires a lightly flavoured and colored soup stock.
 But it all depends on you, the food you are preparing, and the people you are feeding.

 If you are using fish to make stock, it is common to fry the fish together with some ginger first.
 This will get rid of any fishy smell and helped the fish keep its shape and not fall apart during cooking.